Photodynamic Therapy in Denver, CO

 Innovative Aesthetics offers photodynamic therapy in Denver, CO.
 Photorejuvenation using intense pulsed light (IPL) is the gold standard of non-ablative skin treatments.
-One of the most recent advances in photorejuvenation is photodynamic therapy combined with IPL and/or a blue light, known as photodynamic skin rejuvenation.
+One of the most recent advances in photorejuvenation is photodynamic therapy combined with IPL and/or a blue light, which is known as photodynamic skin rejuvenation.

 Photodynamic Therapy involves the use of a photosensitizing agent called Levulan (5-aminolevulinic acid or ALA).
 This agent is applied to your skin and activated with and IPL and/or Blue Light.

 - This therapy treats precancerous lesions (Actinic Keratoses) and may provide significant improvement in sun-damaged skin, fine lines, and mottled pigmentation.
 Additionally, it improves pore size, skin texture, tautness, rosacea, sebaceous hyperplasia, and certain kinds of acne.
 It also reduces oil glands.

 - 2–3 Photodynamic Therapy sessions will usually produce the same results as 5 IPL treatments, with the exception that Photodynamic Therapy also treats precancerous lesions, and some forms of acne.